airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.03.strict.md

 Type the following code into a file called `write-records.s`: .rept .endr padding null

+        .code32                 # Generate 32-bit code.
+        .include "linux.s"      # Common Linux Definitions.
+        .include "record-def.s" # Record definitions.

+        .section .data
+            # ----- CONSTANTS ----- #
+            #
+            # Constant data of the records we want to
+            # write.
+Each text data item is padded to the
+            # proper length with null (i.e. 0) bytes.
+            #
+            # `.rept` is used to pad each item.
+It tells
+            # the assembler to repeat the section between
+            # `.rept` and `.endr` the number of times
+            # specified.
+This is used in this program to
+            # add extra null characters at the end of each
+            # field to fill it up.
+            #
+            record1:
+                .ascii "Fredrick\0"
+                .rept 31            # Padding to 40 bytes.
+                .byte 0
+                .endr

+                .ascii "Bartlett\0"
+                .rept 31            # Padding to 40 bytes.
+                .byte 0
+                .endr

+                .ascii "4242 S Prairie\nTulsa, OK 55555\0"
+                .rept 209           # Padding to 240 bytes.
+                .byte 0
+                .endr

+                .long 45

+            record2:
+                .ascii "Marilyn\0"
+                .rept 32            # Padding to 40 bytes.
+                .byte 0
+                .endr

+                .ascii "Taylor\0"
+                .rept 33            # Padding to 40 bytes.
+                .byte 0
+                .endr

+                .ascii "2224 S Johannan St\nChicago, IL\0"
+                .rept 203           # Padding to 240 bytes.
+                .byte 0
+                .endr

+                .long 29

+            record3:
+                .ascii "Derrick\0"
+                .rept 32            # Padding to 40 bytes.
+                .byte 0
+                .endr

+                .ascii "McIntire\0"
+                .rept 31            # Padding to 40 bytes.
+                .byte 0
+                .endr

+                .ascii "500 Oakland\nSan Diego, CA 54321\0"
+                .rept 206           # Padding to 240 bytes.
+                .byte 0
+                .endr

+                .long 36

+            file_name:
+                                # This is the name of the
+                                # file we will write to.
+                .ascii "test.dat\0"

+            .equ ST_FILE_DESCRIPTOR,  -4

+            .globl _start

+    _start:
+        movl  %esp, %ebp        # Copy the stack pointer to
+                                # %ebp.
+        subl  $4, %esp          # Allocate space to hold
+                                # the file descriptor.

+        movl  $SYS_OPEN, %eax   # Open the file. movl  $file_name, %ebx
+        movl  $0101, %ecx       # This says to create if it
+                                # does not exist, and open
+                                # for writing.
+        movl  $0666, %edx
+        int   $LINUX_SYSCALL

+                                # Store the file descriptor
+                                # away.
+        movl  %eax, ST_FILE_DESCRIPTOR(%ebp)

+                                # Write the first record.
+        pushl ST_FILE_DESCRIPTOR(%ebp)
+        pushl $record1
+        call  write_record
+        addl  $8, %esp

+                                # Write the second record.
+        pushl ST_FILE_DESCRIPTOR(%ebp)
+        pushl $record2
+        call  write_record
+        addl  $8, %esp

+                                # Write the third record.
+        pushl ST_FILE_DESCRIPTOR(%ebp)
+        pushl $record3
+        call  write_record
+        addl  $8, %esp

+                                # Close the file descriptor
+        movl  $SYS_CLOSE, %eax
+        movl  ST_FILE_DESCRIPTOR(%ebp), %ebx
+        int   $LINUX_SYSCALL

+                                # Exit the program.
+        movl  $SYS_EXIT, %eax
+        movl  $0, %ebx
+        int   $LINUX_SYSCALL

 <!-- TODO: Need to add info on how to use a hexdump to read the values -->